-Preparation will also include the demolition and removal of two of the three existing steel buildings onsite, removal of existing dry utility facilities and storm drain facilities, removing the existing utility box, removing existing curb, gutter, and sidewalk, and scraping existing gravel surfaces, concrete, and asphalt.
+Preparation will also include the demolition and removal of two of the three existing steel buildings onsite, removal of existing dry utility facilities and storm drain facilities, removal of the existing utility box, removing existing curb, gutter, and sidewalk, and scraping existing gravel surfaces, concrete, and asphalt.
 Site preparation will also involve grubbing to remove grasses, vegetation, and trees.
-15 trees are proposed to be removed, of which 9 are protected and require a Tree Removal Permit.
+Fifteen trees are proposed to be removed, of which 9 are protected and require a Tree Removal Permit.
 Eight of the trees proposed for removal are protected due to their location within public property, and one is protected because of its species (coast live oak).
-Mitigation is required for removal of protected trees so that the trees shall be replaced at a one-to-one trunk diameter basis.
+Mitigation is required for the removal of protected trees so that the trees shall be replaced at a one-to-one trunk diameter basis.
 Replacement trees shall be at a minimum 24-inch box size (for more information, see Mitigation Measure BIO-5 in the MND).
 Grading activities will result in the transport and filling of approximately 12,500 cubic yards of soil to achieve a level topography to support buildings and site improvements.
-As proposed, finish floor elevations will be 14 feet above sea level, or above the future water surface elevation without a 100-year storm surge.
+As proposed, finish floor elevations will be 14 feet above sea level, and site improvements outside of buildings will be elevated to 12.3 to 14 feet above sea level or above the future water surface elevation without a 100-year storm surge.
 The Oyster Shed building is located within the flood plain and will remain in this location under the proposed project.
 Improvements to the Oyster Shed building will meet the City's requirements for the renovation of existing buildings within flood zones, including anchoring to prevent floatation, collapse, or lateral movement, constructed with materials and equipment resistant to flood damage, and shall provide for adequate drainage of flood waters.